Blog

 Surgical Signal Versus Surgical Noise

 Most experienced surgeons recognize that younger tissue is easier to surgically manipulate.
-You see it after enough years in the operating room.
+This becomes evident with surgical experience.
 But the advantage is modest.
 It improves how surgery behaves, not what surgery ultimately delivers.
-Operating earlier does not freeze the face in time, nor does it insulate results from future change.

 The Prevention Myth, Debunked